 Leadership Development: Developing leadership skills and abilities.
 The chapter members demonstrate a value leadership and work to continuously develop their own skills in order to apply those skills to their organizations.
 Members are expected to be positively engaged on campus and contribute to various leadership opportunities.

-College Engagement: As a diverse community, we expect that the students would stretch beyond their horizon and be involved in a variety of educational events with a varied group of co-sponsors.
+Citizenship and Social Justice: As a diverse community, we expect that the students would stretch beyond their horizon and be involved in a variety of educational events with a varied group of co-sponsors.
 It should be a focus to ensure our members are becoming well-rounded students and global citizens.